mattravenhall/bio/README.md

   - scaffToContigs: Convert single scaffold genome to contigs.
   - findMotif: Given a motif, find start positions in fasta file or sequence.
   - AAchange: Given a SNP and gene sequence, predict amino acid change.
+  - BPtoAA: Convert a genomic position to an amino acid position.
+  - AAtoBP: Convert an amino acid position to genomic positions

 NB: This list is incomplete, further internal functions exist and can be called within a Python intrepreter.